 They do not have vacuum cleaners before, but the hand-made carpets then seem very durable because it stood the test of time and are now displayed in museums.
 The regular carpets that we have now, on the other hand, need professional treatment to ensure that it will last a long time.
-Carpet Cleaning Utah has kept our office and home carpets clean and fresh for many years and we think that they are doing a great job since we do not see any need to replace our carpet anytime soon.
+Carpet Cleaning Atlanta has kept our office and home carpets clean and fresh for many years and we think that they are doing a great job since we do not see any need to replace our carpet anytime soon.

 Unlike the regular carpets that we see now, the most admired and treasured carpets were made by the Ottoman, the Safavid, and the Mughal.
 These type of rugs are considered treasure because of its one of a kind design and craftsmanship.
 These are the carpets that you see in museums.
 Let us know more about these interesting carpets.

 The Ottoman Empire in Anatolia has a long tradition of carpet weaving.
 In the 16th century, the carpet weavers used exclusive designs from the artists of the Ottoman Empire.
 The same patterns were employed in paintings, textiles, ceramics, and books binding.
 The famous design was called “Saz Style.”
 The Saz consist of long flowing leaves and flowers.
 This style is sometimes combined with the “Floral Style” which consist of a real-life depiction of flowers such as tulips, roses, and hyacinths.